The Oddingley Murders: 1806: The murders

 In the late afternoon of 24 June 1806 George Parker, Rector of Oddingley, was found in a glebe meadow in the village, dying from a gunshot wound to the stomach.
 The sound of a shot and a faint cry of 'Murder, murder!' had been heard by two travellers on a nearby road, who entered the field in time to see the assailant running away.
 From their description he was identified as Richard Heming, a local odd-job man not known to have any connection with the murdered vicar.
 A search failed to find Heming, who was rumoured to have fled to America.

-Twenty-four years later a skeleton was discovered buried in the corner of a barn on a nearby farm, and items found with it strongly suggested the remains were those of Heming.
+Twenty-four years later a skeleton was discovered buried beside the wall of a barn at the nearby Netherwood Farm, and items found with it strongly suggested the remains were those of Heming.
 At the time of his disappearance a farmer named Thomas Clewes had held the lease of the farm.
 Clewes was arrested.
 In jail he confessed fully to having witnessed the death of Heming, detailed the circumstances in which he was murdered, and named the killers.
 The confession strongly implicated at least three substantial local farmers in a conspiracy to murder their late rector because of a long-running dispute about tithes.
 They had paid Richard Heming £50 to commit the crime, and then a day later Heming himself had been bludgeoned to death.

 The original murder had been a significant news story but the discovery of the murderer's skeleton, followed by a confession which dramatically solved a 24-year-old mystery, raised it to national interest.
 The trial of Clewes, John Barnett and George Banks (the two surviving conspirators his confession had implicated) was confidently expected to result in a triple hanging.